-Master EQP

-Controller:

-This is the normal mode for non-redundant and master EQP Controllers.
+Master EQP Controller: This is the normal mode for non-redundant and master EQP Controllers.
 User logic is executed, outputs are being controlled and all serial and/or Ethernet ports are active.

-Standby EQP Controller:
+Standby EQP switchover, no change in output will occur due to the switchover.

-This EQP Controller is receiving all inputs but does not have any control over the outputs and user logic is not executed.
-The standby EQP Controller receives information update from the master EQP Controller to ensure a bumpless transfer should a controller switchover occur.
+Controller: EQP Controller This is receiving all inputs but does not have any control over the outputs and user logic is not executed.
+The standby EQP Controller receives update information from the master EQP Controller to ensure a bumpless transfer should a controller switchover occur.
+Primary EQP Controller: The EQP controller assigned address 1.

-Primary EQP

-Controller:

-The EQP controller assigned address 1.

-Secondary EQP

-Controller:

-The EQP Controller assigned address 2.
+Secondary EQP Controller: The EQP Controller assigned address 2.
+Bumpless transfer: During EQP Controller

-Bumpless transfer: